NCGRP/mb1suppl/ConsolidatedREADME.txt

 those by name.
 Analyses were submitted to the HPC using SLURM, or conducted in interactive sessions, often using GNU Parallel.

+The pipeline calls hapx (https://github.com/NCGRP/hapx) and hapxm (https://github.com/NCGRP/hapxm) which call bwa-mem and samtools and make extensive use of GNU parallel.